carlomt/dicom_tools/README.md

 # dicom_tools

-PyQt4, sip and SimpleITK have to be installed
+PyQt4 or PyQt5, sip and SimpleITK have to be installed

 on mac you could install them with: